|

 vocal melody.
 Some of the traditional musics I was checking

-out had harmonic patterns, so in Shona karimba and mbira
+out had harmonic patterns, so in Shona karimba

-dza vadzimu music I was hearing this but found that the
+and mbira dza vadzimu music I was hearing this

-overall approach seemed to be about interlocking the hands.
+but found that the overall approach seemed to be about interlocking

 I have become more attracted in recent